limangox/sakamsg/README.md

 ### Fix
 - Optimise the logic of getting the list of Hinagizaka's blogs.
 - Change the content path of saving html to relative path.
-If you have already saved the blog, please get it again, the file path in html will be updated to relative path.
+If you have already saved the blog (without deleting the saved blog), please get it again, the file path in html will be updated to relative path.
 - Fixed the problem that some blog image url paths were encoded with url code, which caused errors in saving and displaying.
 - Now the blog list of different groups use the colour of the corresponding group,the saved html file will be updated when you save the blog next time.